Phishing is a term we have all heard, but what does it actually mean?

 Steps to Help Better Protect Yourself Against Phishing Attacks

-The FBI’s Internet Crime Complaint Center reported that phishing victims lost almost $58 million in the U.S. in 2019.
+The FBI's Internet Crime Complaint Center reported that phishing victims lost over $44 million in the U.S. in 2021.
 Fortunately, there are ways to help better protect yourself and your loved ones from phishing attacks.

-- Think before clicking - The FBI advises individuals not to click on anything in an unsolicited email or text message.
-Instead, it’s advised to contact the company to ensure the request is legitimate by searching for authentic contact information online or on an existing account statement.
+- Think before clicking — Be careful to not to click on anything in an unsolicited email or text message.
+Instead, contact the company to help ensure the request is legitimate by searching for authentic contact information online or on an existing account statement.
 The same caution should be used for suspicious pop-up windows.
 Instead of clicking on anything, safely close pop-up windows by finding the corresponding icon on the taskbar, right-clicking, and selecting “close” or “quit”.

-- Safeguard personal and financial information - The CISA recommends that individuals never reveal personal or financial information over email, and not to respond to emails asking for this information, including through any links provided in the email.
+- Safeguard personal and financial information — Avoid disclosing personal and account information over email, and do not to respond to emails asking for this information, including through any links provided in the email.

-- Enable two-factor authentication - Experts recommend enabling two-factor authentication on accounts when possible.
-By requiring an extra code or physical key for login, this extra layer of security can make it harder for scammers to successfully login to an account even if they know the username and password.
+- Enable two-factor authentication — Activate two-factor authentication on accounts when possible.
+If you require an extra code or physical key for login, this extra layer of security can make it harder for scammers to successfully login to an account even if they manage to steal a username and password combination.

-- Share safely on social media - The FBI advises individuals to be careful about what type of information they share on social media.
+- Share safely on social media — Be mindful of sharing too many personal details about you or your family on social media.
 Scammers can use some information—like pet names, schools, family members, and birthdays—to guess passwords or the answers to security questions.

-- Install and update anti-virus software - Experts recommend ensuring that all computers, phones, tablets, and Internet of Things devices and set it to auto-update.
+- Install and update anti-virus software — Install an antivirus program on all computers, phones, tablets, and Internet of Things devices and set it to auto-update.
 Also, consider equipping all devices with firewalls, email filters, and anti-spyware.

-According to the CISA, individuals should take the following steps if they believe they have been the victim of a phishing attempt.
+According to the Cybersecurity & Infrastructure Security Agency (CISA), individuals should take the following steps if they believe they have been the victim of a phishing attempt.

 - File a report with the Federal Trade Commission, and consider reporting the attack to the police.

-- If financial accounts may have been compromised, contact the financial institution, close any relevant accounts, and be alert for any unexplainable charges.
+- If financial accounts may have been compromised, contact the financial institution, close any relevant accounts whenever possible, and be alert for any unexplainable charges.